 - Working knowledge of curriculum development and Title 22 licensing requirements.

-- Working knowledge of personal computers, multimedia equipment operations including common office productivity software, internet and computer aided tech programs.
+- Working knowledge of personal computers and multimedia equipment operations, including common office productivity software, internet and computer aided tech programs.

 - Creative writing skills to prepare and/or adapt age appropriate class materials and reports.

 - Well-developed oral communication skills to convey concepts in classroom and community-based settings and work cooperatively with a diverse population of children and parents.

 - Delivery of developmentally appropriate practice in the classroom and outdoor environments.

 - Understand sequence of child development and apply strategies and techniques to meet the needs of children along the developmental continuum.